 The tongkat dose used in every clinical trial in the above-linked review was at least 200% higher than the dose used in King Maker.

-Overall, we're unimpressed by this botanical blend as we're unable to identify any ingredients clinically shown to improve men's health outcomes at the included doses.
+Overall, we're unimpressed by this botanical blend as we're unable to identify any ingredients clinically shown to improve men's sexual health outcomes at the included doses.

 The inactive ingredients in King Maker are shown below: